mickfuzz/phd4/_posts/2021-07-02-3M-framework.md

 If students are working on similar projects.
 This may also have the effect of increasing possibilities for peer support and to reducing teacher stress in a classroom setting.
 It is very tricky to support students to introduce unknown or untested features.

-There is still the ability for students to make the project their own in terms of the narrative and character choices of their game.
-In terms of game design, design and game feel creativity will still be flexible within your frame.

 **Tensions around Technical Scope of Projects**

 Tools like MakeCode Arcade intentionally limit the toolset provided to its graphical interface and this simplicity can be an asset to support our students to build familiarity and fluency of use of code constructs.